pdxjohnny/pdxjohnny.github.io/content/posts/wireguard.md

-You should communicate with the other people you're trying to set up your new wireguard network with to make sure you all choose a differnet IP address for the line that has `Address = `.
+You should communicate with the other people you're trying to set up your new wireguard network with to make sure you all choose a different IP address for the line that has `Address = `.
 On Windows you'll need to uncomment that line.
-In the [Using It](#using-it) secion there will be a `setup.sh` script, On Linux the script will parse the comment and use it as your IP address within the wireguard network, do not uncomment that line on Linux.
+In the [Using It](#using-it) section there will be a `setup.sh` script, On Linux the script will parse the comment and use it as your IP address within the wireguard network, do not uncomment that line on Linux.

-You can parse your config file to get your choosen address using the following command.
+You can parse your config file to get your chosen address using the following command.

 ```console